cscheffler/kafka-demo/README.md

 Configuration
 -------------

-Edit settings.conf to connect to your Kafka and Zookeeper hosts.
+Edit `settings.conf` in this repo to connect to your Kafka and Zookeeper hosts.
 By default, it is set up for a standalone Kafka installation on localhost.

 For the tests below to run properly, create a topic called "test" by executing